-Romans 5:2-4 states, “Through Him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
+Romans 5:2-4 states, “Through Him, we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
 3) Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance, 4) and endurance produces character, and character produces hope,” (ESV)

 6. Stay focused on the truths and promises of God’s Word and do what it says.
-When we do this, then we avoid depression that often accompanies suffering.
+When you do this, then you avoid the depression that often accompanies suffering.
 Grief is healthy, but depression is not.
 Depression is inner anger, caused by focusing on what you don’t want.
 Looking up and finding the rainbow, and maintaining a positive view, helps you suffer well.
 The Bible says to “be thankful in everything, pray without ceasing, and rejoice always” (1 Thes.
 5:16-18).
 This sounds hard to do, but with God’s help, all things are possible.

 Philippians 4:6-7 states, “do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 7) And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
 And, 4:13 “I can do all things through Him who strengthens me.”